hashicorp/terraform-provider-aws/website/docs/r/ecs_account_setting_default.html.markdown

 ~> **NOTE:** The AWS API does not delete this resource.
 When you run `destroy`, the provider will attempt to disable the setting.

 ~> **NOTE:** Your AWS account may not support disabling `containerInstanceLongArnFormat`, `serviceLongArnFormat`, and `taskLongArnFormat`.
-If your account does not support disabling these, attempting to disable them will not cause a Terraform error but the provider will log this AWS error: `InvalidParameterException: You can no longer disable Long Arn settings`.
+If your account does not support disabling these, "destroying" this resource will not disable the setting nor cause a Terraform error.
+However, the AWS Provider will log an AWS error: `InvalidParameterException: You can no longer disable Long Arn settings`.

 ## Example Usage